felixknorre/Valeronoi/README.md

 Valeronoi (Valetudo + Voronoi) is a companion for [Valetudo](https://valetudo.cloud) for generating WiFi signal strength maps.
 It visualizes them using a [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram).

+This fork extends the original project with the optional function of using a different system for signal strength measurement.
+This can be used together with [felixknorre/node-wifiscanner](https://github.com/felixknorre/node-wifiscanner).

 ![Screenshot](assets/screenshot.png)

 ## Installation